UpCloudLtd/hello-container/README.md

 # hello-container

-Simple container for testing and demonstrating container and pod networking.
+Simple container for testing and demonstrating

+- container and pod networking, and
+- (rolling) deployment updates.

+The container runs an nginx server that (from the `/` root route) returns either HTML or TXT response with `Hello! 👋` message as well as containers hostname and address.

 ## Usage